ngrok/ngrok-docs/docs/guides/device-gateway/linux.md

 You may need to run this command using `sudo` depending on your system
 :::

-1. Run the following command to ensure your operating system launches ngrok with the ssh ingress whenever your systems start:
+1. Run the following command to ensure your operating system launches ngrok with the ssh ingress whenever your device start:

 ```bash
 ngrok service start